wlwtx/SimulatedDataforXMRI/README.md

 # Simulated Data for XMRI

-This repository contains the simulated data used in the paper:
+This repository contains the simulated time-domain data used in the paper:

 "Constructing a gravitational wave analysis pipeline for extremely large-mass-ratio inspirals"

 ## Description

-The dataset consists of simulated XMRI gravitational-wave signals embedded in TianQin detector noise and projected onto the Time-Delay Interferometry (TDI) channels.
+The dataset consists of simulated XMRI gravitational-wave signals embedded in **TianQin** detector noise and projected onto the Time-Delay Interferometry (TDI) channels.

 - **Signal (A, E)**:
   `XMRI_A_time.npy` – TDI A‑channel XMRI signal